-New to canning?
-Preserving and canning can seem intimidating at first, but they can be an easy way to save money and give fruits and veggies a longer shelf life.
-You can enjoy homegrown vegetables and fresh fruit year round and make pickles, salsa, jams and jellies from scratch.
+It’s true: Preserving and canning can seem intimidating at first, but they can be an easy way to save money and give fruits and veggies a longer shelf life.
+With our easy tips, you can enjoy homegrown vegetables and fresh fruit year round, and make pickles, salsa, jams and jellies from scratch, just like Grandma.

 Before you get started, it’s important to have all the right tools.
 Here’s a list:

-- Everyday kitchen utensils such as a spatula, funnel and tongs.
+- Everyday kitchen utensils such as a spatula, funnel and tongs (or a dedicated canning tool set like this)

-Foods with high acidity, such as fruits and tomatoes, can be processed in a boiling water bath canner.
+Ingredients with high acidity, such as fruits and tomatoes, can be processed in a boiling water bath canner.
+(Here’s how to do water bath canning.)
 These foods are naturally acidic and able to kill bacteria at boiling point (120°).
 Foods with low acidity, like vegetables and soups, require a pressure canner (not to be confused with a pressure cooker), which reaches high enough temperatures (240-250°) to kill any bacteria.

 Although low-acidity and high-acidity foods use different kinds of canners, the overall canning process is virtually the same for both.